charles66820/inriaStage2023/uinter.md

 - One uintr handler by thread and not by process TODO: test <!-- source: "Only  one interrupt  handler  can  be  registered by a particular thread within a process."https://raw.githubusercontent.com/intel/uintr-linux-kernel/uintr-next/tools/uintr/manpages/0_overview.txt -->

 ## Env

+We need a CPU `Intel Xeon Sapphire Rapids`.

 > Kernel: Linux v5.14.0 + User IPI patches.